 Transfer Student Information

-Transfer Students are those who have completed 14 or more credits from another regionally accredited institution.
+Students who have completed 14 or more credits from another regionally accredited institution are considered Transfer Students.

 An ISU hold on registration is in place for all first term transfer students until they complete the Transfer Fundamentals of Advising and Registration (TFAR) online session.
 Student registration holds are removed within 24 hours (Monday through Friday) of TFAR session completion.